jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

 .. note::

-    It is best practice to use the $WORK directory.
+    It is best practice to use the $WORK directory to host our environment, since the $SCRATCH directory is regularly purged, and $HOME does not have the storage space for ML tasks.

 - Although in terms of I/O, **$SCRATCH** is actually the best place to install Conda and run subsequent tasks, files in this directory are routinely purged to save space.
 If you choose to install Conda in $SCRATCH, understand that you may have to re-install every so often.
 - Ensure any output is bundled into a .tar file and moved into $WORK if using Conda for a high I/O task in $SCRATCH.